download

 fotor_2023-6-1_12_40_31.jpeg

 A year ago at Zeltweg he gave way to Michael.
-This year, when the championship is in the balance, could the same thing happen again?
+This year, when the championship is balanced, could the same thing happen again?

 "I hope not.
 Nobody told me about it.
 Ferrari has the ingredients to build two winning cars.
 It would be nice if we won once each.
 Ideally, the success would go to the strongest driver, because I think you enjoy it more by actually winning".